hindu-comm/weblogs/manasataramgini/2010/04/2010-04-16_examining-emily-blanchard-wests-thesis.md

 Polyphemus are eaters of human meat and are described as eating up their victims.
 This is very apparent in the case of baka.
 In the case of the rAkShasa virAdha, vAlmIki informs us thus:
-dadarsha giri-shR^i\~NgAbhaM puruShAdaM mahAsvanam |
+dadarsha giri-shR^i\~NgAbhaM puruShAdaM mahAsvanaM \|
-2\) This leads us to the second point of note.
+2) This leads us to the second point of note.
 The yavana composers describe Polyphemus thus:
 “For he was a savage marvel, not resembling a bread-eating man but the wooded peak of the lofty mountains, when seen apart from others.”
 (Od.